Newell93/finalcjproject-2016/README.md

 **Oh boy.**

+The data cleaning process took some time.
+I will do a breakdown the process below.

+**1.** I started with **raw_kinder_data.xls**.
+It's a renamed version of the original file  from *https://www.cdph.ca.gov/programs/immunize/Documents/2015-16_CA_Kindergarten_Data.xls*.

+**2.** Since the first four rows of the *.xls* file contain unnecessary text, I deleted them so the fifth row would become the first.
+I then re-named the columns with much simpler names.
+I made sure the corresponding columns still matched with the same data from the original *.xls* file.

+**3.** I re-named this new file **clean_kinder.xls**.
+I would later make another copy called **clean_kinder.csv** so that I could make a join in SQLite.

+**4.** I then started with **raw_school_codes.xls**.
+It's a renamed version of the original file from *ftp://ftp.cde.ca.gov/demo/schlname/pubschls.xls*.

+**5.** I then created a new column called *school_code*.
+This was created by pulling the last seven digits from the much-larger school code.
+I need to perform this **-RIGHT** function so this school code could be joined with the seven-digit school code in **clean_kinder.xls**.

 #Filtering Options

 My goal for this project is to allow users to pick a school by including its partial name, let the app identify a match, and then present pertinent info about the school **[name, location, vaccination rate, belief-exemption rate and other factors]** and a satellite or streetview image.